 - It has a rich analytics layer that allows you to unleash the power of Sumo Logic log search analytics for tracing data.

-Sumo Logic Tracing, currently in closed beta, provides customers best in class cloud-native transactional intelligence for distributed business workflows, by combining telemetry from traces, logs, and metrics in the context of real-time automatically tracked application topology.
+Sumo Logic Tracing, provides customers best in class cloud-native transactional intelligence for distributed business workflows, by combining telemetry from traces, logs, and metrics in the context of real-time automatically tracked application topology.
 All telemetry signals are fully integrated to provide a seamless end-to-end experience during the process of managing and responding to production incidents and to reduce downtime by streamlining root cause analysis.
 Sumo Logic Tracing supports the OpenTelemetry standard as well as other legacy open standards for tracing and leverages open source componentry from the Cloud Native Computing Foundation (CNCF) to collect distributed tracing data.

 With Sumo Logic Tracing, you get: